-- Pour the flour, salt, vanilla sugar sachet and sugar into a large container and make a well in the center.
+- Pour the flour, salt and sugar into a large container and make a well in the center.

-- Heat a pancake pan over medium heat, grease your pan with a little butter.
+- Heat a crepes pan over medium heat, grease your pan with a little butter.

 - Place a small ladle of batter in the hot pan.

-- Cook the pancakes for about 1-2 minutes on each side, until they peel off and start to have a nice golden color.
+- Cook the crepes for about 1-2 minutes on each side, until they peel off and start to have a nice golden color.

 Conservation: in the fridge before cooking for 2 days max or at room temperature after cooking for 1 day.

 Chocolate crepes: Add 2 tablespoons of unsweetened cocoa powder.

 - Cook Time: 15 minutes

 - Sodium: 56

 - Carbohydrates: 23